Vladimir Vysotsky: Legacy and remembrance

 In 1989 the official Vysotsky Museum opened in Moscow, with the magazine of its own called Vagant (edited by Sergey Zaitsev) devoted entirely to Vysotsky's legacy.
 In 1996 it became an independent publication and was closed in 2002.

 In the years to come, Vysotsky's grave became a site of pilgrimage for several generations of his fans, the youngest of whom were born after his death.
 His tombstone also became the subject of controversy, as his widow had wished for a simple abstract slab, while his parents insisted on a realistic gilded statue.
 Although probably too solemn to have inspired Vysotsky himself, the statue is believed by some to be full of metaphors and symbols reminiscent of the singer's life.

-monument to Vysotsky in the Montenegrin capital of Podgorica.

 In 1995 in Moscow the Vysotsky monument was officially opened at Strastnoy Boulevard, by the Petrovsky Gates.
 Among those present were the bard's parents, two of his sons, first wife Iza, renowned poets Yevtushenko and Voznesensky.
 Mayor of Moscow Yuri Luzhkov remarked during his speech, "Vysotsky had always been telling the truth.
 Only once he was wrong when he sang in one of his songs: 'They will never erect me a monument in a square like that by Petrovskiye Vorota.'"
 A further monument to Vysotsky was erected in 2014 at Rostov-on-Don.

 In October 2004, a monument to Vysotsky was erected in the Montenegrin capital of Podgorica, near the Millennium Bridge.
 His son, Nikita Vysotsky, attended the unveiling.
 The statue was designed by Russian sculptor Alexander Taratinov, who also designed a monument to Alexander Pushkin in Podgorica.
 The bronze statue shows Vysotsky standing on a pedestal, with his one hand raised and the other holding a guitar.
 Next to the figure lies a bronze skull – a reference to Vysotsky's monumental lead performances in Shakespeare's Hamlet.
 On the pedestal the last lines from a poem of Vysotsky's, dedicated to Montenegro, are carved.

 The Vysotsky Business Center and skyscraper was officially opened in Yekaterinburg, in 2011.
 It is the tallest building in Russia outside of Moscow, has 54 floors, total height: 188.3 m.
 On the third floor of the business center is the Vysotsky Museum.
 Behind the building is a bronze sculpture of Vladimir Vysotsky and his third wife, French actress Marina Vlady.

 In 2011 a controversial movie Vysotsky.
-Thank You For Being Alive was released, script written by his son, Nikita Vysotsky.
+Thank You For Being Alive was released, with a script written by his son, Nikita Vysotsky.
 The actor Sergey Bezrukov portrayed Vysotsky, using a combination of a mask and CGI effects.
 The film tells about Vysotsky's illegal underground performances, problems with the KGB and drugs, and subsequent clinical death in 1979.